 More on this work and design profile can be found here.

-Capturing her research and practical experience across community, business and government in Australia and the Asia Pacific.
+Capturing her research and practical experience across government and entrepreneurship in Australia and the Asia Pacific.

 Awards & Recognition